 How to Follow the Curly Girl Method

-Here in the salon we use Keune Pure which is ultra-mild, relaxes the sensitive scalp and leaves your hair feeling soft and manageable.
-It contains no sulphates (of course), so hair has more volume and it is perfect for women following the Curly Girl Method.
-The Curly Girl Method advises that you should clarify with a shampoo for the last time before beginning, this is to cleanse the hair of any silicones.
+Here in the salon we use the Bouclème range which is natural, silicone, sulphate & paraben free (of course), and specially formulated for curly hair.
+Curly hair is drier and more fragile than other hair types so requires nourishing and penetrating ingredients to help hydrate and strengthen the cuticle from the inside out.
+Bouclème products are packed with high performance actives that restore moisture and life to dry lacklustre hair.
+As a result hair has more volume and it is perfect for women following the Curly Girl Method.
 Gently scrub and stimulate the entire scalp with fingertips (no nails!) and conditioner.
 The friction will lift residue, sweat & oil to be rinsed out.
-You can use a clarifying shampoo like the Keune Clarifying Shampoo we use (and sell) in the salon.
 Some of you may feel that your hair is greasy to start with (and this is normal until your hair gets used to being in a natural ‘no-poo’ state, it will soon correct itself), but it also varies depending on hair type and you should play with it to see what works for you.
 Curl pattern is not the only determining factor, other characteristics of your hair like porosity, density and width will play a big role so feel free to experiment with products to see what works for you, everyone’s hair is individual!
 See below for a quick guide:

-- Wavy Hair – You may use shampoo, but only once a week.
-Always condition before and after using shampoo
+- Wavy Hair – You may use Curly Girl-approved cleanser, but only once a week.
+Always condition before and after using cleanser.

 - Curly Hair – Cowash with water and conditioner once a week or every 10 days